 Makusog dug one grave site for both.
 The ground of their grave rose higher and higher the following days and this is where Mt.
 Mayon stands.

 We took the new trail following the gully where the lava flowed from previous eruptions.

-Since Mt.
-Pulag was our original climb destination, we booked flights to Manila instead to Legaspi or Naga, and because of the typhoon, we detoured to Bicol Region.
+Mt.
+Pulag was our original climb destination, so we booked flights to Manila instead of Legaspi or Naga, and because of the typhoon, we detoured to Bicol Region.
 Our flight was delayed for a couple of hours and we were fetched by my cousin who took us to Ali Mall in Cubao almost midnight.

 We thought we would be sleeping in the bus terminal but luckily got seats from a cramped non-aircon bus past midnight.

 It was a long and tiring 11-hour bus trip and we slept uncomfortably onboard.
-My legs are almost numb from sitting that long at the back part of the bus.
+My legs were almost numb from sitting that long at the back part of the bus.

-Bicol Express transit was not available yet on those days and worse, there was a transport strike that time so most buses parked will not be traveling.
+Bicol Express transit was not available yet on those days and worse, there was a transport strike that time so most buses parked in the terminal are not scheduled for traveling.